 For those that don't like arch support, the Columbia Bugaboot IV also offers a roomy toe box, with a less sculpted insole.
 Overall, we are big fans of the Bridger's comfort and fit, and it led the test in this metric!

 With two lace hooks above the eyelets, it takes a little work to get the boot on or off, but it makes for a precision fit.

 Any hiking boot with a dialed-in fit doesn't let you just kick it off when you get back to the house.
 They have to be untied, you may have to unhook the top two lace hooks, and you might even need to loosen the laces.
 That said, the Oboz Bridger, once untied, opens up generously and is easy enough to slip on or off.

 As for getting the right fit, the lower-bulk lining means that getting the boot tied comfortably for a long hike is a piece of cake.
 But, the Columbia Bugaboot Plus lacing system is our favorite of the winter hiking boots.
-The Keen Durand Polar, with its bulky tongue and three lace hooks per side, was the most challenging.

 We got lugs!
 Oboz on the right has the deepest lugs while the Columbia Bugaboot IV in the middle performed best on ice.

 This boot has deep and varied lugs aplenty!
 They dug into the snow and held traction in steep, loose, and wet terrain.
 This boot has the deepest lugs of the boots we tested and its Winterized Rubber stays grippy in a range of conditions.

 We motored along in soft, slippery snow and moved with confidence on frozen trails.
 Ice is a challenge, no matter the boot.
 In our ice traction test, the Bridger was good, but not quite as good as the Bugaboot IV.
 As a result, its score is a little lower in this test.